 You can find the best bank account for you throughout Switzerland using the above points of reference and criteria for comparison.
 Pay attention to Hidden fees and especially the cost of the services that are most important to you personally.

-Neo Banks offer low-cost solutions and offers such as those from Zak bridge the gap between Neo Bank and a house bank with Branches.
-Also important are Interest on credit balancesto counteract inflation.
-Alpian currently offers you the most attractive interest rates from our top selection.
+Neo banks offer inexpensive solutions and offers such as those from Zak bridge the gap between Neo Bank and a house bank with branches.
+It is also important to have interest on credit to counteract inflation.
+You can currently get the most attractive interest rates from our top selection at Alpian.

 Are purely digital or smartphone banks a welcome solution for you?
 Or do you prefer the combination - for example, a UBS account in Combination with an online bank?
 Or would you prefer to rely purely on a traditional bank with local contacts?
 Feel free to share your opinion in the comments!